 As for measurements, CMM dimensional data will be analysed, taking into account all the steps of the measurement procedure.

-It is expected that the uncertainty analysis will increase the reliability of the simulation approach thanks to the possibility of defining the accuracy of the simulation predictions and, therefore, giving evidence of the feasibility of the specific actions for the AM process improvement.
+It is expected that the uncertainty analysis will increase the reliability of the simulation approach as it will determine the accuracy of the simulation predictions, which can then be used to determine the feasibility of specific actions for AM process improvement.

-Requirements of the measurement techniques are also discussed in order to obtain reliable measurements for the validation of the simulation model and for the understanding of the physical phenomena involved in the process.
+The requirements of the measurement techniques in order to obtain reliable measurements for the validation of the simulation model and for understanding the physical phenomena involved in the process are also discussed.